-Attribute Action Description CASecret create A reference to the name of a Kubernetes Secret that specifies a certificate authority for the PostgreSQL ${\bf Replication TLS Secret}$ create A reference to the name of a Kubernetes TLS Secret that contains a keypair for authenticating the repli TLSSecret create A reference to the name of a Kubernetes TLS Secret that contains a keypair that is used for the Postgre pgBouncer Specification The pgBouncer specification defines how a pgBouncer deployment can be deployed alongside the PostgreSQL cluster. pgBouncer is a PostgreSQL connection pooler that can also help manage connection state, and is helpful to deploy alongside a PostgreSQL cluster to help with failover scenarios too.
+Attribute Action Description caSecret create A reference to the name of a Kubernetes Secret that specifies a certificate authority for the PostgreSQL ${\it replication} {\it TLSSecret}$ create A reference to the name of a Kubernetes TLS Secret that contains a keypair for authenticating the replic tlsSecret create A reference to the name of a Kubernetes TLS Secret that contains a keypair that is used for the Postgre pgBouncer Specification The pgBouncer specification defines how a pgBouncer deployment can be deployed alongside the PostgreSQL cluster. pgBouncer is a PostgreSQL connection pooler that can also help manage connection state, and is helpful to deploy alongside a PostgreSQL cluster to help with failover scenarios too.

-Attribute Action Description Limits create, update Specify the container resource limits that the pgBouncer Pods should use.
-Follows the Kubernetes definition Replicas ${\tt create}, {\tt update}$ The number of pgBouncer instances to deploy.
+Attribute Action Description limits create, update Specify the container resource limits that the pgBouncer Pods should use.
+Follows the Kubernetes definit replicas create, update The number of pgBouncer instances to deploy.
 Must be set to at least 1 to deploy pgBouncer.
-Setting to 0 Resources create, update Specify the container resource requests that the pgBouncer Pods should use.
-Follows the Kubernetes definit
+Setting to resources create, update Specify the container resource requests that the pgBouncer Pods should use.
+Follows the Kubernetes defin ${\it service Type}$ create, update Sets the Kubernetes Service type to use for the cluster.
+If not set, defaults to the ServiceType set for the tlsSecret create A reference to the name of a Kubernetes TLS Secret that contains a keypair that is used for the pgBound